ENSpunks/LLC/Introduction.md

 ---
 description: >-
-  System and Method for Managing And Real-Time Tracking (SMART) LLC and Corporation Books (patent-pending)
+  Patent-pending System and Method for Managing And Real-Time Tracking (SMART) LLC and Corporation Books
 ---

 # TOKENIZATION LLC - Mint/Own/Manage a Delaware LLC on ENS